gabrielfeo/50-72/README.md

 A zip file with the `50-72` executable is generated in `cli/build/release`.
 Unzip in a directory and add this directory to your shell `PATH` variable.

-*You need Xcode developer tools installed, but you probably have it already if you ever compiled anything on macOS

 ## Contributing